Peachstate Advanced Cardiac & Endovascular

 More than 18 million people in the United States suffer from peripheral arterial disease (PAD), a debilitating condition that, when left untreated, can lead to severe pain and even limb amputation.
-To avoid PAD complications, board-certified interventional cardiologist and endovascular specialist Oghenerukevwe Odiete, MD, FACC, at Peachstate Advanced Cardiac and Endovascular (PACE) in Newnan, Georgia, offers a comprehensive diagnosis and personalized treatment plan.
+To avoid PAD complications, board-certified interventional cardiologist and vascular specialist Oghenerukevwe Odiete, MD, FACC, at Peachstate Advanced Cardiac and Endovascular (PACE) located throughout Georgia, offers a comprehensive diagnosis and personalized treatment plan.
 For more information, contact Peachstate Advanced Cardiac and Endovascular (PACE).

 Peripheral arterial disease, or PAD, is a serious condition in which your arteries become narrowed or blocked, leading to poor blood circulation in your limbs.
 This often occurs as a result of fat and cholesterol buildup in your blood.